Put the Lotion Down! Moisturizing Eczema-Prone Skin

 • Choose whatever product works for you, but make sure to avoid dyes and fragrances, both of which will only make things worse.

-With a good moisturizer and consistent use, you’ll help avoid the winter flare-ups so many of us experience.
+With a good moisturizer and consistent use, you’ll help avoid the winter flare-ups that so many of us experience.
 You’ll also be building good habits for home skincare that will last you, and/or your kids, throughout the year.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The AtopicDermatitis.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.